 Apache Hive is an information repository software built above Apache Hadoop for implementing data query and analysis and provides SQL like interface to retrieve data saved in databases and file systems that combine with Hadoop.
 Moreover, conventional SQL queries must be executed in the MapReduce Java API to perform SQL applications and queries over distributed data.
 It gives the necessary SQL abstraction to unite SQL like queries into the underlying Java without the requirement to implement queries in the low-level Java API.

 Sqoop is a command-line interface tool for conveying data between Hadoop and relational databases and bolsters loads of a single table as well as preserved jobs that can be operated multiple times to import updates made to a database since the latest import.
 Moreover, imports can also be employed to populate tables in Hive or HBase and exports can be practiced to set data from Hadoop into a relational database.
 Sqoop got the name from SQL-to-Hadoop and became a top-level Apache project in 2012.

 Data warehousing is the process of constructing and managing a data warehouse and is constructed by integrating data from heterogeneous sources that encourage analytical reporting, structured or ad hoc queries, and decision making.

-It also involves data cleaning, data integration, and data consolidations and there are decision support technologies that employ the data available in a data warehouse and these technologies help administrators to utilize the warehouse effectively and can gather data, analyze, and make conclusions based on the data in the warehouse.
+It also involves data cleaning, data integration, and data consolidations.
+There are decision support technologies that employ the data available in a data warehouse.
+These technologies help administrators utilize the warehouse effectively, gather data, analyze, and make conclusions based on the data in the warehouse.
 The information gathered in a warehouse can be utilized in any of the domains among; tuning production strategies, customer analysis, and operations analysis.

 QlikView is a leading business discovery platform and is unique in several ways as compared to the traditional BI platforms and as a data analysis tool, it manages the relationship between the data and the relationship can be seen visually and also shows the data that are unrelated.
 It renders both direct and indirect explorations by using specific searches in the list boxes.